Income inequality in the United States: Political polarization

 Rising income inequality has been linked to political polarization.
 Krugman wrote in 2014, "The basic story of political polarization over the past few decades is that, as a wealthy minority has pulled away economically from the rest of the country, it has pulled one major party along with it ...
 Any policy that benefits lower- and middle-income Americans at the expense of the elite – like health reform, which guarantees insurance to all and pays for that guarantee in part with taxes on higher incomes – will face bitter Republican opposition."
 He used environmental protection as another example, which became a partisan issue only after the 1990s.
 Evidence suggests the impact of national income inequality on regional economic divergence as one potential reason for the link between inequality and political polarization.

-As income inequality increased, the degree of House of Representatives polarization measured by voting record followed.
-Inequality increased influence by the rich on the regulatory, legislative and electoral processes.
+As income inequality increased, polarization in the House of Representatives, measured by voting records, increased as well.
+Inequality increased the influence of the rich on the regulatory, legislative, and electoral processes.
 McCarty, Pool and Rosenthal wrote in 2007 that Republicans had then moved away from redistributive policies that would reduce income inequality, whereas earlier, they had supported redistributive policies such as the EITC.
 Polarization thus completed a feedback loop, increasing inequality.

 The IMF warned in 2017 that rising income inequality within Western nations, in particular the United States, could result in further political polarization.

 Political inequality

-Bartels studied the voting patterns of the US Senate and correlated it with the responsiveness to the opinions of different amounts of Income in the United States.

-Several economists and political scientists argued that income inequality translates into political inequality, as when politicians have financial incentives to accommodate special interest groups.
+Several economists and political scientists have argued that income inequality translates into political inequality, for example, when politicians have financial incentives to accommodate special interest groups.
 Researchers such as Larry Bartels found that politicians are significantly more responsive to the political opinions of the wealthy, even when controlling for a range of variables including educational attainment and political knowledge.